Maughan-Lab/pyfaults/README.md

 **PyFaults** is an open-source Python package for identifying and screening potential stacking fault models in crystalline materials with planar disorder.

+Please cite this software if used in your research.
+Detailed citation information can be found in CITATION.cff

 DOI: 10.1107/S1600576724009956

 ## Get started